 It’s not all that surprising really.
 The dinosaurs’ closest living relatives are birds and they rarely eat a 100% vegetarian diet.
 Even birds who feed primarily on seeds or berries will happily eat the odd insect.
 They’re a valuable source of protein and not to be sniffed at.
 Little wonder then that the ancestors of birds behaved in a similar way to how their descendants behave today.

-If you like dinosaurs then Nature Matters is the place for you.
+If birds aren’t your thing and only dinosaurs will do, then Nature Matters is the place for you.
 We have loads of articles on science, including several on dinosaurs like this one which looks at whether or not tyrannosaurs had feathers.
 There’s so much just waiting for you to discover.
 Go on – take a look.